"He said to them, 'Go into all the world and preach the gospel to all creation.'"

 No. We seek no earthly permission to practice our faith.
 We recognize no constraints on our faith.
 Section 501(c)(3) of the Internal Revenue Code severely constrains the free speech and political activities of churches.
 We speak our minds and act in our own best interest.
 The cost of that freedom in the United States is tax exempt status.
 We believe our long-term best interest is better served by vociferously advocating in our own best interest, without constraints.
 We have a single generous benefactor who is unconcerned about tax exemption.
 Further, the church derives a very small but sufficient income from tuition, the sale of writings, and social media posts.
 This stream of income only covers our cost to distribute educational materials.
 If you choose to make donation, please contact us for more information.Is your educational process accredited?

 There is no competent accrediting authority to accredit us.
 To our knowledge, we are the only organization to offer this program.
-As such, we are the standard by which all others must necessarily be judged.
 We follow the ancient concept of sola scriptura brought to us by Martin Luther.
 There is no mention of "accreditation" in the Holy Bible.
 Further, it is our experience and view that academic accreditation in the United States has devolved into a performative bureaucratic exercise that privileges institutional compliance over educational excellence.
 Agencies routinely rubber-stamp subpar programs while imposing costly administrative burdens that divert resources from actual teaching and research.
 The result?
 A credentialing cartel that stifles innovation, and exponentially inflates the cost to access education.
 This is a primary, underlying cause of the decline of Christianity in the West.
 Our education is as academically rigorous, if not more so, than most elite seminaries.
 Further, we put the academic work to test in the field, on actual missions.
 We do this because we value outcomes over arbitrary accreditation designed to impose crippling expense to small competitive institutions.
-You can see the effect of "accreditation" as small institutions are being forced into insolvency and are thereafter "reconstituted" under the flag of a secular, for-profit holding corporation acting as an accredited administrative university with different legacy brands.
-For whom do those institutions and "seminaries" toil?Is your Mission Aviation class Part 141 or Part 61 approved?
+You can see the current effect of "accreditation" as small seminaries and divinity schools are being forced into insolvency and are thereafter "reconstituted" under the flag of a secular, for-profit holding corporation acting as an accredited administrative university with different legacy brands.
+For whom do those institutions and "seminaries" toil?

 ✟ Articulate and apply biblical theology in diverse cultural contexts